Dublin, Georgia, St. Patrick's Day Parade

 Savannah's St. Patrick’s Day Parade is world-renowned and definitely something you must see at least once in your lifetime, but several other Georgia cities celebrate the wearing of the green in a big way.
 Here are a few.

-St. Patrick’s Festival, Dublin: When you live in Dublin, you pretty much have to celebrate St. Patrick’s Day in style.
-The Dublin, Ga., St. Patrick’s Festival runs Feb.
-20 – March 31.
-Festival goers will enjoy the Irish Balloon Fest and Glo on Saturday, March 12.
-Balloons launch in the morning, with a glow from sunset until around 6:30 p.m.
+When you live in Dublin, you pretty much have to celebrate St. Patrick's Day in style.
+The Dublin St. Patrick’s Festival runs Feb.
+15 – March 31.
+Festival goers will enjoy numerous events, including the Irish Balloon Fest & Glow on March 8-9.
+Balloons launch in the morning, with a glow from around 6:30 p.m.
+And, on March 16, see the town come out to celebrate all things shamrock at the St. Patrick's Parade.